 - Drain the pasta and then immediately run it under cold water to get rid of some of the starch.
 Give it a shake in the colander to shake off some of the excess water and then add it to the pot with the cheesy sauce.
 Mix until thoroughly combined.

-- Transfer to your prepared baking dish.
-Smooth it into an even layer and then top it with the reserved bread crumbs.
+- Add half of it to the prepared baking dish and then sprinkle one layer of cheese.
+Then add the remaining macaroni on top and smooth it into an even layer and then top it with the reserved bread crumbs and remaining cheese.

 - Transfer it to the oven to bake for about 40 to 45 minutes, until the macaroni and cheese is bubbling and golden brown on top.